ecofriendly homestead

 Who uses broadforks?

-Broadforks are a fantastic piece of equipment for anyone starting a new regenerative organic gardening.
-It’s also a tool that many no-till farmers and gardeners use on their land.
+Broadforks are fantastic for anyone starting a new regenerative organic garden.
+They’re commonly used by no-till farmers and gardeners.

 A broadfork is preferred to a rototiller or double digging the soil.
 This is because from an environmental standpoint, a broadfork does not release much, if any stored soil carbon into the atmosphere.